 "The brain has always been something I've found absolutely incredible.
-In middle school, I remember my mom picking up this old copy of Grey's Anatomy from a Goodwill or something.
+In middle school, I remember my mom picking up this old copy of Gray's Anatomy.
 When I started flipping through it, I remember it just sort of opening to a page with pictures of the brain.
 When I saw the illustration, that was it.
 I knew I found something special."

-Completely enthralled, Ayla read all that she could and immediately began drawing the same illustrations of the brain she found in the book.
+Completely enthralled, Ayla read all she could about the human mind and immediately began drawing the same illustrations of the brain she found in the book.

 Her interest in the brain led her to study psychology at South Carolina.
-And while she found her studies interesting, she couldn't help but wonder if she could relate her interest to other fields.
+And while she found her studies interesting, she couldn't help but wonder if her interests can apply to other fields.

-In an effort to branch out, Ayla decided to take a computer science course that explored basic java programming, something with which she had some experience.
+Ayla began by taking a computer science course that explored basic Java programming, something with which she had some experience.
 Fortunately for her, the course was anything but basic.
 The instructor turned a simple Java exercise into an interesting exploration into the possibilities of programming.

-"In one of my developmental psychology classes, we learned about deductive reasoning and why you can remember some things faster than others.
+"In one of my developmental psychology classes, we learned why you can remember some things faster than others.
 When the instructor showed us a sketch of how this process looks — it basically looks like a tree — something clicked.
-It looked just like a searching algorithm we learned about in my computer science course."
+It resembled a searching algorithm we learned about in my computer science course."

-As Ayla explored the intersection of these two interests, she uncovered the field of computational neuroscience, which combines bioinformatics and neuroscience to understand the mechanics of the brain with artificial intelligence.
+Ayla uncovered the field of computational neuroscience, which combines bioinformatics and neuroscience to understand the mechanics of the brain with artificial intelligence.

 "People have built computers from the ground up for years, so when something breaks you know how to fix it.
 I want to use what I've learned in computer science, bioinformatics and neuroscience to build models of the mind to understand what happens when the mind breaks down."